Chris-moreton12/Peak-Walks/README.md

  - #333-black
  - ##007bff-blue
 >These colors allow each part of my page to stand out and allow the user to visualise a different color when hovring over a clickable item.
->The images within this project allow for a variety of diffetent colors which alows them to stand out from the page.
+>The images within this project allow for a variety of diffetent colors which allows them to stand out from the page.
 >During the building of this project, I initially set the opacitiy of the background color too dark which did not allow for much color to be seen.
 This was edited to allow more color to come through.

 ### Typography -